What is a carbon sink and how do they protect our planet?

 How does this work?
 Each sink has its superpowers.
 Forests, with their trillions (yes, trillions) of trees, act as lungs of the earth — breathing in carbon dioxide and storing it via photosynthesis.
 When a tree, or any organism, dies, it ‘returns’ to the carbon cycle by decomposition, moving carbon downwards through the soil.
 The ocean traps carbon in a similar way — through death and the food chain — but also via direct absorption, and photosynthesis of plankton.
 This carbon is swept deep into the ocean’s interior, before settling into the seabed.
 Together, these sinks help keep the planet and everything on it in balance.

 Humans don’t create carbon.
-The amount of carbon on the planet stays essentially the same, and only changes form.
-The problem is that burning so much fossil fuel is unnatural to the carbon cycle.
-Fossil fuels are carbon deposits — dead organic matter that carbon sinks had hidden for millions of years, only to be burned by humans and released back into the atmosphere.
+The amount of carbon on the planet stays the same, changing only form.
+But the problem is that burning so much fossil fuel is unnatural to the carbon cycle.
+Fossil fuels are carbon deposits — dead organic matter that carbon sinks have hidden for millions of years, only to be released back into the atmosphere by us.

-The double whammy comes when this extra atmospheric carbon dioxide begins to hurt carbon sinks; essentially stopping the planet from healing itself.
-While it was commonly believed that sinks would ‘level up’ to deal with excess carbon, like muscles grow to handle extra stress, a recent Stanford study contradicts this.
-Here, the researchers suggest that even if extra carbon dioxide drove plant growth, this would require more nutrients — thus summoning more carbon that would otherwise remain locked in the soil.
+Things get slippery when this extra atmospheric CO2 begins hurting carbon sinks; essentially stopping the planet from healing itself.
+While some thought that sinks would ‘level up’ to deal with excess carbon, like muscles grow to handle extra stress, a recent Stanford study contradicts this.
+Here, the researchers suggest that even if extra carbon dioxide drove plant growth, this would require more nutrients.
+And that would summon more carbon that would otherwise remain locked in the soil.

 The issue is aggravated by the fact we’re cutting down swathes of forests for land and agriculture.
-While deforestation is an ancient problem — the planet has lost ⅓ of its forests since the Ice Age — it's worth noting that half of this was in the last century alone.
-And the oceans have been ‘forced’ to absorb more and more carbon dioxide from the atmosphere, which makes seawater more acidic.
-This has a strange fallout: stopping key members of the ocean ecosystem — like crabs, corals and snails — from developing shells and skeletons properly.
-While scientists aren’t sure what the effects of this will be, our bet is that it probably won’t be great.
+While deforestation is an ancient problem (the planet has lost ⅓ of its forests since the Ice Age), it's worth noting that half of this was in the last century alone.
+And the oceans have been ‘forced’ to absorb more and more carbon dioxide from the atmosphere, making seawater more acidic.
+This has a strange fallout.
+Scientists have noticed that ocean acidification stops key members of the ecosystem — like crabs, corals and snails — from developing shells and skeletons properly.

 Sink or swim

-It’s easy to take for granted that which we cannot see.
-It’s why you (generally) don’t find people raving about how much they love oxygen, or actresses thanking hydrogen in their acceptance speech.
+It’s easy to take for granted that which we can't see.
+It’s why you (generally) don’t find people raving about oxygen, or actors thanking hydrogen in their acceptance speech.
 But carbon is everywhere, and we should be aware, however faintly, of its journey around the world.
 This carbon-consciousness often underlies a sustainable lifestyle.

-Many initiatives are trying to turn the tale; using human enterprise to help the carbon cycle, not hinder it.
-This can take the form of artificially storing carbon elsewhere, or by supporting the natural sinks we have.
-Rehabilitating seagrass or planting trees, for example, rebuilds vegetation to fight global warming.
+Similarly, let's give carbon sinks some love.
+They’re awesome, natural processes that harmonize the planet.
+Thankfully, some initiatives are trying to turn the tale: using human activity to help the carbon cycle, not hinder it.
+This could be through carbon sequestration — artificially storing carbon — or by supporting the natural carbon sinks we have.

-Klima lets you invest in such programs, allowing you to choose from diverse schemes close to your heart.
+Klima lets you fund climate protection like planting saplings in Tanzania, or building lush forests in Panama.
+We're happy to do our part.
 While the war against climate change will be won or lost by larger society, we help you play a soldier’s role in defending our planet — or rather, helping the planet defend itself.